aboutcode-org/python-inspector/README.rst

 - resolve PyPI packages dependencies

+- parse various requirements.txt files and setup.py files as input for resolving dependencies.

-- parse various manifests and packages files such as pip requirement files, Pipfile, pyproject.toml, poetry.lock, setup.py and setup.cfg and legacy and current metadata file formats for eggs, wheels and sdist.
+- parse additionally various manifests and packages files such as Pipfile, pyproject.toml, poetry.lock and setup.cfg and legacy and current metadata file formats for eggs, wheels and sdist.
+These have not been wired with the command line yet.

 - query PyPI JSON and simple APIs for package information